MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/udecxusbendpoint/nf-udecxusbendpoint-udecxusbendpointinitsetcallbacks.md

 A pointer to <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/udecxusbendpoint/ns-udecxusbendpoint-_udecx_usb_endpoint_callbacks">UDECX_USB_ENDPOINT_CALLBACKS</a> that contains function pointers to event callback functions implemented by the UDE client driver.

-## -returns

-This function does not return a value.

 ## -see-also